Rhein-class monitor: Characteristics

 The ships were each armed with a pair of 12 cm L/19 bronze cannon manufactured by Krupp; they were rifled, muzzle-loading guns, mounted in a single revolving gun turret placed on an armored casemate amidships.
-The guns fired a 36-pound shot, and were supplied with 300 rounds of ammunition.
+The guns fired a 36-pound shot, and were supplied with 300 rounds of ammunition, which were stored in the casemate on either side of the turret.
+The turrets were manually operated.
 The ships were protected with a combination of wrought iron armor and teak.
 The turret sides were armored with 55 mm of iron, backed with 150 to 200 mm of teak; the roofs were 65 mm thick.
-The conning tower had 40 mm thick sides and a 16 mm thick roof.
+The armored cupola had 40 mm thick sides and a 16 mm thick roof.
 The casemate was protected with 65 mm of armor plate on the sides.
+The casemate armor was also backed by 15–20 cm of wood planking.

 Service history

-The intention for Rhein and Mosel was to use them to defend the railway bridges on the Rhine in the event of a French war of revenge after the Franco-Prussian War in 1870–1871.
+The intention for Rhein and Mosel was to use them to defend the railway bridges on the Rhine in the event of a French war of revenge soon after the Franco-Prussian War in the early 1870s.
 The ships were both built at the AG Weser dockyard in Bremen, under construction numbers 23 and 24, respectively.
 The Rhine Railway Company was compelled to contribute 300,000 Thalers to the construction of the ships, as they were intended to defend the railway bridges the company used at Rheinhausen.
 Both ships were laid down in 1872 and launched later that year; they were both commissioned into the Imperial Navy on 25 April 1874.
 They spent the first year of their career at Rheinhausen, and in April 1875 both vessels embarked on a test cruise to Strassburg.
 On 7 April, when they were transferred to the defenses of Coblenz.
+There, they joined a pair of formerly French gunboats in the 7th Festungs-Inspektion (Fortress Inspectorate), part of VIII Armee-Korps (VIII Army Corps).
+Later that month, both vessels made a test voyage to Strassburg and then they returned north to Mainz.

 By the time the two monitors entered service, the prospect of a French attack had decreased, prompting the Navy to question the usefulness of retaining the vessels.
 As a result, they were quickly removed from service.
 The ultimate fate of the two ships is unclear; according to naval historian Erich Gröner, both ships were sold for 3,500 gold marks in December 1875.
-Robert Gardiner, however, states that the ships remained, out of service, until 1884, when they were sold for scrapping.
+Hugh Lyon, however, states that the ships remained, out of service, until 1884, when they were sold for scrapping.
+Dirk Nottelmann and David Sullivan concur with Lyon, stating further that the ships were sold in December 1884.
 The latter version would appear to be correct, as J.F. von Kronenfels published an elevation and deck plan of Rhein in 1881, with the inference that Rhein and Mosel were still extant at that time.